-Isn’t counseling really for those who are weak or have serious psychological problems? -Of course not.
+Isn't counseling really for those who are weak or have serious psychological problems?
+Of course not.

+While we're eager and ready to help students who have a history of mental health challenges, we're prepared to help students with a wide range of issues in other areas as well.
 It takes quite a bit of courage to face life’s difficulties honestly, come to counseling, and work through difficult feelings, experiences, and life challenges.
 You don’t go to the doctor only when you’re certain you have heart disease, seeing the physician is smart when you’ve simply been feeling bad for a while and want to get things checked out.
 To seek out wise counsel amidst difficulty is just plain smart.
 A counselor can guide or coach you through a difficult season of your life, relationship, or time of decision.

 What about the cost?

 Counseling Center services are free to currently enrolled OBU students.